CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step6.rst

 **Description:**

 Earlier in the workshop you launched a VICE image with RStudio.
-Follow the same process again using our Jupyter Lab Geospatial container instead.
+Follow the same process again using our Jupyter Lab SciPy container instead.

-We have integrated Project Jupyter's Data Science Jupyter Lab images with geospatial packages.
+We have integrated Project Jupyter images with data science packages.

-We have also integrated an all-in-one container which supports a desktop environment, Jupyter, VS Code (or your favorite text editors), and even RStudio.
-This container represents a 'Workspace' where you can do almost all of your daily data science tasks.

 ..
 	#### Comment: short text description goes here ####